Turban: Indian subcontinent

-The Baloch people are famous for their large turbans that are worn with both ends hanging from the sides or as a loop that rests above the chest.
-These turbans are made with many feet of cloth that are wrapped around a cap and are mostly made with white cloth.
+Europe

 United Kingdom

 In the United Kingdom, turbans have been worn by men and women since the sixth century without ever becoming very common.
 Poet Alexander Pope is sometimes depicted wearing a turban, as were other notable men seen in contemporary paintings and illustrations.
 The common use of turbans on less formal occasions, among gentlemen at the time, reflects that their heads were closely cropped, or shaved, to allow the wearing of the elaborate wigs that were the fashion in Europe in the century from about 1650 to 1750, and when wigs were off, some kind of head cover was useful.
 Hence, the turban.

 Now that hats are infrequently worn, turbans too are relatively uncommon.
 They are worn primarily by women of West Indian descent, Karinas.
-Some women wear them to make a statement of individuality, such as the British social entrepreneur Camila Batmanghelidjh, who usually wears a colourful matching turban and robe.
+Some women wear them to make a statement of individuality, such as the British social entrepreneur Camila Batmanghelidjh, who usually wore a colourful matching turban and robe.

+Albania

+In Northern Albania and some regions of Kosovo, particularly among highlanders, men traditionally wear a long, white turban-like cloth known as a shall or shalla.
+It is over three meters long and is worn from age 7 onwards, then used as a burial shroud after death.
+It is often worn over the qeleshe (plis), the traditional Albanian felt cap, to protect from the elements.
+The shall is most commonly worn in the Malësia regions and the Rugova highlands of Kosovo, though it is only seen in traditional folk attire and cultural ceremonies.

 Greece

-In Greece, specifically the island of Crete, the men traditionally wear a turban known as a sariki.
+In Greece, specifically the island of Crete, the men traditionally wear a lightly knitted turban known as a sariki.
 The headwrap's name is borrowed from sarık, the Turkish word for turban.
 Today, it may be more commonly known as a kritiko mandili (Cretan kerchief).
-It is not found commonly amongst the younger generation, but mostly worn by older men in remoter, mountainous villages.
+It is only found in the folklore Cretan dress and not amongst the population, with the exception of older men in remoter, mountainous villages.